openchatai/OpenChat/README.md

 - Customize your chatbots by providing PDF files, websites, and soon, integrations with platforms like Notion, Confluence, and Office 365.
 - Each chatbot has unlimited memory capacity, enabling seamless interaction with large files such as a 400-page PDF.
 - Embed chatbots as widgets on your website or internal company tools.
+- Use your entire codebase as a data source for your chatbots (pair programming mode).
 - And much more!

 ## 🛣️ Roadmap: